szaumoor/ZSTweaks/README.md

 **Component 441:** Make Tenser's Transformation grant a THAC0 of 0 at max level

-Makes those spells achieve a THAC0 of 0 at max level, since the description clearly states "fighter of the same level".
+Makes this spell achieve a THAC0 of 0 at max level, since the description clearly states "fighter of the same level".

 **Component 442:** Make Tenser's Transformation give extra APR like a Fighter at the appropriate levels